jtsiomb/phoneline/README.md

 The system is made out of the following parts:

- - Some kind of, preferably low power like the raspberry pi, computer running UNIX, connected to the home LAN, and also to the telephone line through a standard serial port modem.
+ - Some kind of computer (preferably a low power SBC like the raspberry pi) running UNIX, connected to the home LAN, and also to the telephone line through a standard serial port modem.

  - A UNIX daemon (*phonelined*), running on said computer, monitors the phone line for ringing events.
 When a phonecall arrives, it notifies any active